jangita/docker-raspbian-temp/README.md

 To run, install docker and type

 ```
-docker run -d --name raspbian-temp -v /sys/class/thermal/thermal_zone0/temp:/app/temp -v /etc/hostname:/app/hostname  -e POST_SECONDS=10 -e POST_URL="http://docker-raspbian.jangita.com/temp" raspbian-temp-post
+docker run -d -v /sys/class/thermal/thermal_zone0/temp:/app/temp -v /etc/hostname:/app/hostname  -e POST_SECONDS=10 -e POST_URL="http://docker-raspbian.jangita.com/temp" raspbian-temp-post
 ```

 ## Can I configure which URL it POSTs to and how often it POSTs ?

 Yes!
 Just change the environment variables POST_URL and POST_SECONDS which in the above commands points to my test server and 10 seconds.
 This is how often the temperature is checked and posted and which URL the details are posted to.
 You can also set them in your docker_compose.yml file and so on.
+Note that the service does not terminate if the URL is invalid, but it will terminate if the environment variables do not make sense e.g POST every "Chris" seconds 🤣 instead of 20 seconds.

 ## What format does it POST in?